aosabook/500lines/crawler/chapter.md

 'foo'
 ```

-The stage is set for Python generators, which use the same building blocks&mdash;code objects and stack frames&mdash;to marvelous effect.
+The stage is now set for Python generators, which use the same building blocks&mdash;code objects and stack frames&mdash;to marvelous effect.

-##### yield and send

-The coroutines in asyncio are built on a Python language feature called generator functions.
 This is a generator function:

 ```python
 >>> def gen_fn():